Advertiser Disclosure

 • The AirTrain connects all terminals, offering free service within the airport and additional routes to public transportation options like subways and buses.

-• Walking between adjacent terminals is possible but not recommended, given the busy roads.
+• Walking between adjacent terminals is possible but not recommended, given the busy roadways.
 Most passengers prefer the AirTrain for its speed and convenience.

-John F. Kennedy International Airport (JFK) is a busy airport for its size, transporting over 59 million passengers annually before the pandemic.
-Traffic congestion around the airport is reasonable, with good public transport connections around New York City and beyond.
+John F. Kennedy International Airport (JFK) is a very busy airport, serving over 63 million passengers in 2024.
+Traffic congestion around the airport is considerable, but there are good public transport connections around New York City and beyond.

-JFK’s automated people mover, the AirTrain, makes it quick and convenient to move between terminals, while also transporting passengers to the outskirts of the airport for car rental services, pick-up and drop-off stations, and long-term parking.
+JFK’s automated people mover, the AirTrain, makes it quick and convenient to move between terminals while transporting passengers to the airport’s outskirts for car rental services, pick-up and drop-off stations, and long-term parking.
 This eases central airport congestion further.

 JFK Airport Layout